OpenInternet/Infuse/content/learning-path/4/module-2.en.md

 C) Storing sensitive data in plain text\
 D) Disabling error messages

+{{< question title="Answer and explanation" >}}
+**Question 3 Correct Answer**: B) Employing input sanitization and parameterized queries

+Explanation:

+A) Incorrect.
+Using dynamic SQL queries without proper input validation and sanitization increases the risk of SQL injection attacks.\
+B) Correct.
+Employing input sanitization and parameterized queries helps prevent SQL injection attacks by ensuring that user input is treated as data rather than executable code, thus neutralizing malicious SQL injection attempts.\
+C) Incorrect.
+Storing sensitive data in plain text increases the risk of data exposure but does not directly prevent SQL injection attacks.\
+D) Incorrect.
+Disabling error messages may hide potential vulnerabilities from attackers but does not address the root cause of SQL injection vulnerabilities.
+{{< /question >}}

 **Question 4**

 Which of the following statements best explains how proper data validation helps prevent command injection attacks in web application security?